robreris/video_as_code/README.md

 By default, this will:

-* Generate audio for each text entry using specified TTS framework
+* Generate audio for each text entry using specified TTS framework and default voices and parameters
 * Create a short video for each image/audio pair
 * Optionally prepend/append bumber videos stored in assets/bumpers
 * Concatenate everything into a final video stored at outputs/final_output.mp4